 Students from grades nine through twelve will be expected to complete ten hours per year of approved community service.
 Up to half of these hours may be completed on campus.
 Middle school students will be required to complete ﬁve hours per year.
 Those entering Solebury after seventh grade will not be required to make up the lost hours from previous years.
 Any number of hours above the required ten hours per year will count toward the next year's requirement.

-For information about guidelines or opportunities, contact Community Service Advisor Hanna Howe at firstname.lastname@example.org.
+For information about guidelines or opportunities, contact Community Service Advisor Sarah Sargent at firstname.lastname@example.org.

 What Is Community Service?